Are you confused about LAMP, LEMP, MEAN, XAMPP, WAMP, and AMPPS stack terminology?

 DigitalOcean is another good cloud platform where you can host a LAMP stack.
 It can install the stack on a cloud server within a minute.
 It also enables UFW firewall on the Linux system and allows access only to SSH on post 22, HTTP on port 80, and HTTPS on port 443.

-Below is the list software (with version) offered by DigitalOcean for the LAMP stack:
+Below is the list of software (with version) offered by DigitalOcean for the LAMP stack:

 Interested in learning how to build LAMP stack yourself?
 Check out this Udemy course.